gscplanning/gis-helper-docs/shp2gdb.md

 When using a geodatabase it's important to keep in mind that the geodatabase itself is just a container for data.
 While it has special functionality for spatial data, it serves the same purpose as any other file folder on your computer.
 In fact, if you look at a geodatabase outside of ArcCatalog or ArcMap it will just look like a folder on your computer.

 The data that are stored in a geodatabase are called *feature classes*.
-These are equivalent to shapefiles.
+These are similar to shapefiles.
 What you'll really be doing through this process is converting a shapefile to a feature class that resides in a geodatabase.
 But before you can do that conversion, you need a place, a geodatabase, for your feature class to be stored.
 In short, you need to create a geodatabase:

 1. In ArcMap, open up the ArcCatalog pane.
 You can access this from the toolbar:<br>
 ![](http://i1368.photobucket.com/albums/ag172/gscplanning/shp2gdb/catalog1_zpsvqaybzkr.jpg)